 The second step to optimizing your Knowledge Graph listing is to optimize your NAP.

 Your NAP is your name, address, and phone number.
-It’s important to make sure that your NAP is consistent across the web.
+It’s important to ensure your NAP is consistent across the web.

-That means if you have a different phone number on your website than you do on your Google My Business listing, it’s going to confuse Google.
+That means if you have a different phone number on your website than you do on your Google My Business listing, it will confuse Google.

-To avoid this, make sure that your NAP is the same on all of your online listings.
+To avoid this, ensure your NAP is the same on all your online listings.

 3. Add Images and Videos